 When I first heard Wayne say that I didn’t believe him.
 I thought he was exaggerating to make a point.
 But I’ve come to realize that he’s 100% right.

-There are people out there LOOKING for reasons to be offended.
+There are lots of people out there actively looking for reasons to be offended.

 Who gets to decide what’s “politically correct” or “offensive” anyway?